Nefomemes/battlelog.js/CONTRIBUTING.md

 ## Step 1: Fork this s*** and clone it from Git

 Alright, the first thing you need is a fork repository of this repo.
-You can just fork this repo [here](https://github.com/Nefomemes/battlelog.js/fork).
+[You can just click this to fork this repo](https://github.com/Nefomemes/battlelog.js/fork).